nais/doc/docs/auth/maskinporten/how-to/consume.md

 ## Acquire token

 ### Automatically with Texas
-???+ warning "Token Exchange as a Service (Texas) is in public beta."
+???+ warning "[Token Exchange as a Service](../../explanations/README.md#texas) (Texas) is in public beta."

-    To enable for your application, set the `texas.nais.io=enabled` annotation on your `Application`.
+    To enable for your application, set the `texas.nais.io/enabled: "true"` annotation on your `Application`.

-<<gcp_only("Texas")>>

-Texas is [Token Exchange as a Service](../../explanations/README.md#texas), aimed to make it easier to deal with tokens.

 Send a HTTP POST request to the endpoint described in the `$NAIS_TOKEN_ENDPOINT` environment variable.
-The value for `target` is the identifier for the application you wish to make calls to.
+The value for `target` is name of the scope you want a token for.

 ```json
 {
     "identity_provider": "maskinporten",